Syllabus design for service learning

 - Clarify which assignments will be replaced by the optional service learning component.

-- Clearly set up the community issue or need and define the scope of the service project.
+- Set up the community issue or need clearly and define the scope of the service project.

-- Clearly describe how the service experience will be assessed and what elements of students’ learning and experience will be assessed.
+- Describe how the service experience will be assessed and what elements of students’ learning and experience will be assessed.

-- Describe the nature, context, and scope of the service and/or community project.
+- Describe the nature, context, and scope of the service or community project.

 - Specify the roles and responsibilities of students in the project (e.g., transportation, time requirements, community contacts).

-- Specify the means by which students will be expected to demonstrate what they have learned through the project (papers, presentations, portfolios, etc.).
+- Specify the means by which students will be expected to demonstrate what they have learned through the project (e.g., papers, presentations, portfolios).

 - Clarify the connection between the service and the course content.

 - A description of what you/your discipline/your department means by the terms “reflection” and “reflective learning.”
-If the term “reflection” isn’t commonly used in your discipline, use an alternate term to describe the same analytical process (e.g., critical analysis).
+If the term “reflection” is not commonly used in your discipline, use a different term to describe the same analytical process (e.g., critical analysis).

-- Important dates, including the date by which students must choose the service learning option (if applicable) and/or their service site, the date of the service learning orientation, when required paperwork and reflection assignments are due, and the final date to complete service hours
+- Important dates, including the date by which students must choose the service learning option (if applicable) and their service site, the date of the service learning orientation, when required paperwork and reflection assignments are due, and the final date to complete service hours.

-Adapted from Fenstermacher (1990), as presented in: Heffernan, K. (2001).
-Fundamentals of Service Learning Course Construction.
-Campus Compact.
+Adapted from Fenstermacher (1990) as presented in: Heffernan, K. (2001).
+Fundamentals of service learning course construction.
+Providence, RI: Campus Compact.